bhammy27/Building-Legos-Legacy/README.md

 ### A historical case study using SQL and Python to discover how Lego remained a popular toy for over 7 generations

 ## Overview:
 Over the weekend, my 6-year-old nephew and I spent a few hours playing with Legos.
 As he randomly connected the multicolored bricks, I built a little car and a house.
 After over an hour of stacking bricks, he then spent the rest of the afternoon playing with the car I made.
-I began to wonder, how such a simple toy that my parents and I played with still popular today?
+I began to wonder, how such a simple toy that my parents and I played with remain popular today?
 Being an inquisitive Data Analyst, I found and analyzed data which covers Lego's production from 1950-2017.

 My role in this case study is that of a toy company marketing analyst.
-The toy industry faces a challenge in creating toys which captivates children's interest for a month or two, let alone 7+ generations.
-My direct supervisor tasked me with the challenge of analyzing Legos production trends and find any insight that we could use to create a popular generational toy.
+The toy industry faces a challenge in creating toys which captivate children's interest for a month or two, let alone 7+ generations.
+My direct supervisor tasked me with the challenge of analyzing Legos production trends and discover any insight that we could use to create a popular generational toy.

 Using PostgreSQL and Python for visualization, the following questions will be answered: